CESARDELATORRE/MLNET-Posts/Posts/003-MLNET-Model-Lifecycle-With-AzureDevOps-Pipelines/MLNET-Model-Lifecycle-With-AzureDevOps-Pipelines-Blog-Post.md

 In short, the ML model lifecycle process must be part of the application’s Continuous Integration (CI) and Continuous Delivery (CD) pipelines.

 ---

-**DISCLAIMER**: *This blog post explains a simple approach you can take for just getting started with ML.NET models lifecycle by using Azure DevOps CI/CD pipelines.
+**NOTE**: *This blog post explains a simple approach you can take for just getting started with ML.NET models lifecycle by using Azure DevOps CI/CD pipelines.
 However, there are important areas that would need to be addressed for a real production DevOps workflow targeting ML models trained with large datasets such as:*

-*1. Training the model in specialized environments (dedicated VMs or through Azure ML)*
+*1. Training the model in specialized environments (dedicated VMs, dedicated self-hosted Azure DevOps Agents  and/or through Azure ML)*

-*2. Training with large datasets stored in high capacity infrastructure such as Azure Files, Azure Blobs or even directly from databases (SQL Server, etc.).*
+*2. Versioning dataset files and models

-*I'm not covering those advanced scenarios in this blog post but as ML.NET matures on Azure, I'll continue to write blog posts about it.*
+*I'm not covering those advanced scenarios in this blog post but those points are mentioned in further details as areas of improvement at the end of the blog post plus I'll continue writing blog posts about it in the future.*

 ---